Earth Observation Data

 DAAC Search & Order Tools

 Each EOSDIS DAAC is distinguished from one another by their specific Earth system science discipline.
-In addition to the search-and-order capabilities provided by GCMD and ECHO/Reverb, the DAACs have individual online systems that allow them to provide unique services for users of a particular type of data.
+In addition to the search-and-order capabilities provided by GCMD and CMR/Earthdata Search, the DAACs have individual online systems that allow them to provide unique services for users of a particular type of data.
 The DAAC-specific systems emphasize data products, services, and data-handling tools unique to the DAAC.

 Earthdata Search - Data and Services Access Client